In brief

 The materials are not the same chemistry.
 Polymer clay is a PVC particle suspension carried in a plasticizer, and the PVC particles gel and fuse with their plasticizer system when the piece reaches the package temperature, usually somewhere between 230 F and 300 F depending on the brand.
 Once that cure happens, the change is permanent and the piece is a stable plastic.

 Air dry clay is a starch, cellulose, or cotton-pulp suspension carried in water.
 It hardens because the water evaporates, not because anything fuses.
 That single difference explains most of the practical gaps below.
-Polymer clay cures uniformly through the piece because the heat reaches the inside; air dry clay dries from the outside in, which means a thicker piece can have a wet core for days while the surface feels finished, and the whole piece shrinks as the water leaves.
+Polymer clay cures all the way through as long as the bake is long enough for the thickness (oven heat still has to work its way into a thick mass, which is why bake times scale with thickness); air dry clay dries from the outside in, which means a thicker piece can have a wet core for days while the surface feels finished, and the whole piece shrinks as the water leaves.

 Durability and Wearability

 Baked and cooled polymer clay is a slightly flexible plastic.
-A 2 mm earring slab bends a small amount under thumb pressure before it cracks, holds a drilled hole without splitting, and survives sweat, rain, and a casual hand wash without softening.
-The cracking guide covers what does still go wrong, but the baseline is durable.
+A thin test slab can bend a small amount under thumb pressure before it cracks, and a properly cured sample can hold drilled holes and hardware tests better than most air dry clay.
+The cracking guide covers what still goes wrong, but the baseline is more suitable for jewelry.

 Air dry clay finishes rigid but brittle.
 The thinner the piece, the less impact it tolerates.
-Earring-thin slabs of air dry clay chip at the edges, snap under post pressure, and react badly to moisture.
+Earring-thin slabs of air dry clay can chip at the edges, snap under post pressure, and react badly to moisture.
 For decorative pieces that sit on a shelf and never get rained on, air dry can hold up for years.
-For wearable jewelry exposed to body heat, sweat, and weather, polymer clay is the right choice almost every time.
+For wearable jewelry exposed to body heat, sweat, and weather, polymer clay is usually the first material to test.

 Color and Finish